The OMCC Committee

 Seán Ahearne

-OMCC’s “Second-in-Command”, Seán Ahearne joined the RAF in 2014, and moved to RAF Odiham in 2018, where he flies the mighty Chinook on 27 Squadron.
+OMCC’s new Officer in Command (OIC, which is a military term) having moving up from “Second-in-Command” in 2024, Seán Ahearne joined the RAF in 2014, and moved to RAF Odiham in 2018, where he flies the mighty Chinook on 27 Squadron.

-Seán quickly found a home on the OMCC committee, first as Deputy Secretary, Secretary and latterly as 2iC, fitting in his club duties around deployments to Africa and the Middle East.
+Seán quickly found a home on the OMCC committee, first as Deputy Secretary, Secretary, 2iC and now OIC, fitting in his club duties around deployments to Africa and the Middle East.

 Seán loves riding 2-wheelers of all types and has an equally big grin on a Honda Cub as he does on a Harley Electra Glide.
 He does have a weakness for old and/or British bikes, and coincidentally maintains a close rapport with local breakdown services.